 - Allowable Expense Benefits

 Section 3107(1)(a) of the Michigan No-Fault Act requires insurance companies to pay “allowable expenses,” which are defined as “all reasonable charges incurred for reasonably necessary products, services and accommodations for an injured person’s care, recovery or rehabilitation.”

-These benefits are payable for life and do not have a monetary cap on the amount of benefits which may be collected.
-They are very broad and include: medical expenses; in-home attendant care; barrier-free residential accommodations; vocational rehabilitation; special transportation and medical mileage; guardian/conservatorship expenses; and the services of an independent case manager.
+These benefits are payable for life and do not have a monetary cap on the amount that may be collected.
+The benefits are very broad and include: medical expenses; in-home attendant care; barrier-free residential accommodations; vocational rehabilitation; special transportation and medical mileage; guardian/conservatorship expenses; and the services of an independent case manager.

 - Work Loss Benefits

 Section 3107(1)(b) provides that when an injured person cannot work as a result of an auto accident, work loss benefits are payable for up to three years for “loss of income from work an injured person would have performed … if he or she had not been injured.”
 These work loss benefits are payable at the rate of 85% of gross pay, including overtime.

 However, the work loss benefit cannot exceed the monthly maximum, which is adjusted every October to keep pace with the cost of living.
 The statute also provides for the payment of wage loss benefits to those individuals who are considered to be “temporarily unemployed” from full-time employment at the time of the injury.